Making plans: A guide to parenting arrangements after separation or divorce

-Sometimes, one or both parents don't follow the terms of an agreement or court order.
+Sometimes, parents don't follow the terms of an agreement or court order.
 For example, one parent may:

-- prevent the other parent from having time with the children
+- not let the other parent have time with the children

-- fail to honour the schedule for their time with the children
+- not follow the schedule for their time with the children

 - not having the children ready on time

-- claiming the children are sick when this isn't the case
+- claiming the children are sick when it isn't the case

 - scheduling the children for extracurricular activities during the other parent's scheduled time with the children without the other parent's consent

-- reduce the time they're supposed to spend with the children by doing things like showing up late for pick up or dropping the children off early
+- reducing the time they're supposed to spend with the children by doing things like showing up early for pick up or dropping the children off late

-It can be harmful to the children's best interests when parents don't follow an order or agreement.
-The law requires you and the other parent to follow the terms of your legal agreement or order.
+It can be harmful to the children when parents don't follow an order or agreement.
+There may also be legal consequences for parents who don’t follow the terms of their parenting agreement or court order.

-If the other parent isn't following your agreement or order, you should always try talking with the other parent first.
-Try to find the reason for the problem.
-Maybe there is a misunderstanding, or maybe the other parent has a concern that you can work out together.
+If the other parent isn't following your agreement or order, you should always try talking to them first, if it is safe for you to do so.
+Try to find and understand the reason for the problem.
+There could be a misunderstanding, or the other parent could have an issue that you could address together.

-Remember … Don't talk about these issues in front of your children.
-It's important to keep your children from the conflict.
+Don't talk about parenting issues in front of your children.
+It's important to keep your children away from the conflict.
 Don't let them feel like they're stuck in the middle.

-If you can't work out the problem by talking to the other parent, there may be family justice services that can help you.
-For example, you may want to look for parent information sessions or mediation.
-You will find links to resources in the Directory of Resources.
+If you can't work out the problem by talking to the other parent, there may be family justice services, including family dispute resolution processes, which can help you.
+You can browse the Department of Justice Canada’s website or do a quick Internet search to find services in your area.

-Another service you may find helpful is parenting coordination.
 A parenting coordinator helps parents follow their parenting plan.
 If a problem comes up once a parenting plan is in place, the parenting coordinator will first try to help the parents agree on a solution.
-For example, they can help you decide what happens to the schedule when a child is sick.
-If you can’t agree, the parenting coordinator will decide for you.
-Parenting coordination is a private service, and you would have to pay for it.
+For example, they can help you decide what will happen to the schedule when a child is sick.
+If you can’t reach an agreement, the parenting coordinator will decide for you.
+Take note that parenting coordination is usually a private service, meaning that parents must pay for it themselves.

-You may also wish to speak with a family law lawyer about what you can do to solve the problem.
+You may also wish to speak with a legal adviser about what you can do to solve the problem.